hmc-cs111-spring2023/cs111-hw3-Aayush141/interview.md

 This section describes who the project would serve and why a language might be a good way to meet their needs.

 Anyone studying climate change data.
-A language would help perform manupulations on climate specific datasets, and visualize it in a manner that is specific to weather and climate visualisation.
+A language would help perform manupulations on climate specific datasets, and visualize it in a manner that is specific to weather and climate visualisation - while also being interactive, if need be.
+(Interactive outputs)

 ### What's the need?